CryptoFi-LLC/investifi-qa-technical-challenge/README.md

 In this challenge, you will be tasked with creating a **test plan** for our **End User Experience (EUX)** and debugging an automated Playwright script to successfully execute a smoke test against Investifi's landing page.

 The challenge will require you to:
-1. Create a detailed test plan that outlines the test scenarios you will cover.
+1. Create a test plan that focuses on the buying and selling of assets.

-2. Document your approach to testing.

-3. Debug our playwright tests so that they run successfully.

----
+2. Debugging automated smoke tests that validate static content on the EUX landing page.

 ## Requirements
 ### Test Plan